Price Volume Mix Variance Analysis in Excel

 Mix AC = Quantity AC / SUM(Quantity AC)

 Our table shows that baby food represented 5.1% of the entire volume of the products we sold, meaning that one out of twenty products sold in our stores was baby food.
-This year, this percentage grew to 5.4%, meaning we are selling more baby food.
+This year, this percentage grew to 5.4%, meaning we sell more baby food.
 This can be either good or bad.
 If baby food is a profitable product, that is good news.
 However, if this is a less profitable product, this could have a negative impact.
-Imagine, you are selling more of your loss leader.
+Imagine you are selling more of your loss leader.
 That would have a serious impact on your bottom line.

 Here is the formula to calculate the impact of the product mix on total revenue.
 First, calculate the change in the mix share (Mix AC - Mix PY).
 For baby food in our example, the change in portfolio share is 0.26%.
 The final calculation seems fairly complicated and reads as follows: